JuliaDiff/ChainRules.jl/docs/src/index.md

 ```
 where `y` must be equal to `foo(args; kwargs...)`,
 and _pullback_ is a function to propagate the derivative information backwards at that point (more later).
-Often but not always it is calculated directly.
-The exception is that we can calculate it indirectly to make
-the `pullback` faster. (more on _pullback_ later)

 Similarly, the `frule` is written:
 ```julia